Ian L. Courts

 Ian is an appellate and trial litigator whose passion for appellate advocacy led him to law school.

 In May 2020, Ian received his J.D. from North Carolina Central University School of Law.
-He first developed his passion for appellate advocacy in law school by serving on the Moot Court Board and through the American Constitution Society.
 Ian interned for a number of state and federal judges, including U.S. Magistrate Judge Joe Webster of the United States Middle District of North Carolina, Judge Wanda G. Bryant of the North Carolina Court of Appeals, and Associate Justice Anita Earls of the North Carolina Supreme Court.
 In 2017, Ian received his B.A. in Political Science from the University of North Carolina at Greensboro.